 We are located in a beautiful mountain setting, so close to Mt.
 Hood, Oregon that we can’t see the mountain, the hills are in the way.
 We are an easy hour from Portland and close to the ever amazing Central Oregon.
 Lots of lodging options surround us along with great food from a variety of restaurants.
 We think that we are in a great place to serve your media needs.
 If we don’t have the equipment in house we can definitely get it in short order!

-Pat McAbery, the owner of Sight & Sound Services, has been a professional firefighter/paramedic for over 25 years, with 10 years as a volunteer prior to that.
-Along with regular firefighting and medical duties he is also part of a regional Urban Search and Rescue Team which means he maintains additional skills such as high angle rope rescue, confined space rescue, structural collapse, trench, heavy equipment extrication and more.
+Pat McAbery, the owner of Sight & Sound Services retired from being a professional Firefighter and Paramedic for over 30 years, and he continues to volunteer at the agency he started with over 40 years ago.
+Along with regular firefighting and medical duties he was also part of a regional Urban Search and Rescue Team which means he had additional skills such as high angle rope rescue, confined space rescue, structural collapse, trench, heavy equipment extrication and more.
 So, as an added value on your video projects you will always have someone with a lot of experience in dealing with real emergencies, the kind that make on set emergencies seem kind of small.
 He strives to be up to date and keeps trying new things to keep his video productions fresh,